taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 This behavior is implemented in CageFS-6.1-10 and later.

-In <span class="notranslate"> LVE Manager </span> 1.0-9.40+ this behavior can be modified so that modules selected in <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> would be loaded for all Alt-PHP versions (with CageFS enabled), which can be quite useful if you use  ‘ <span class="notranslate"> per directory </span> ’ or ‘ <span class="notranslate"> per domain </span> ’ Alt-PHP configuration and want to select modules using <span class="notranslate"> CloudLinux OS Shared PHP Selector </span> .
+In <span class="notranslate"> LVE Manager </span> 1.0-9.40+ this behavior can be modified so that modules selected in <span class="notranslate"> CloudLinux OS PHP Selector </span> would be loaded for all Alt-PHP versions (with CageFS enabled), which can be quite useful if you use  ‘ <span class="notranslate"> per directory </span> ’ or ‘ <span class="notranslate"> per domain </span> ’ Alt-PHP configuration and want to select modules using <span class="notranslate"> CloudLinux OS PHP Selector </span> .

 To modify it, create a file <span class="notranslate"> _/etc/cl.selector/symlinks.rules_ </span> (read-only for regular users) with the following content: <span class="notranslate"> _php.d.location = selector_ </span>